datafibers-community/df_complete_guide/quick_start.md

 ><img src="image/tip.jpg" width="45" height="45"/> DF application has couple of command line options.
 You can use -h or --help options to see more details ```java -jar datafiber_jar_file.jar -h```

 ## Operate DF Service
-A command **df_ops** is added to the PATH variable to operate df data service in more convenient way.
+A command **df_ops** is available to operate df data service in more convenient way.
 By using this command, both environment and data service can be operated easily.
 This command has following options.

     df_ops [operation] [service] [option]